A Hierarchy of Spectral Gap Certificates for Frustration-Free Spin Systems

 \subsection{The AKLT model}

-The AKLT model was the first example of a gapped isotropic spin chain with integral spin~\cite{affleck_rigorous_1987}.
+The AKLT model was the first example of a provably gapped isotropic spin chain with integral spin~\cite{affleck_rigorous_1987}.
 When the model was initially introduced it was proven to be gapped but an explicit lower bound was not provided~\cite{affleck_valence_1988}.
-In the same year, Knabe introduced his method and provided a lower bound of $0.24806$ for the gap of the AKLT model.
+In the same year, Knabe introuced his method and provided a lower bound of $0.24806$ for the gap of the AKLT model.
 Garcia-Saez et al.~\cite{garcia-saez_spectral_2013}, using a method based on the rotation symmetry of the Hamiltonian, estimated the AKLT gap to be $0.350$, which is compatible with both exact diagonalization results for finite periodic chains $(0.35012$ for $n=16$~\cite{garcia-saez_spectral_2013}), as well as DMRG calculations for finite open chains ($0.35037$ for $n=100$ \footnote{Mingru Yang, private communication}).
-Our method proves a lower bound of $\Delta_{\text{AKLT}} \geq 0.34976$ which was obtained by solving the LTI SDP \cref{eq:primal_TI_Y}) for $n=6$.
+Our method proves a lower bound of $\Delta_{\text{AKLT}} \geq 0.34976$ which was obtained by solving the LTI SDP \cref{eq:primal_TI_Y} for $n=6$.

 \Cref{fig:AKLT} shows the Knabe (\cref{eq:knabe_bound}) and Gosset--Mozgunov (\cref{eq:gosset_bound}) lower bounds, and the lower bounds computed with our method (the solution of \cref{eq:primal_TI_Y}), all for different values of $n$.
-In addition the finite systems gaps obtained using exact diagonalization for periodic boundary conditions (PBC) are plotted for $n=8,12$ and $16$ as horizontal lines.
+In addition the finite system gaps obtained using exact diagonalization for periodic boundary conditions (PBC) are plotted for $n=8,12$ and $16$ as horizontal lines.
 Note that the exact diagonalization results for the PBC chain are neither lower nor upper bounds on the gap in the thermodynamic limit.
 They are plotted for reference because the Knabe and Gosset--Mozgunov bounds, as well as the LTI SDP all provide lower bounds to the finite periodic systems' gaps as well.

 We observe that while all three methods (ours, Knabe, and Gosset--Mozgunov) detect the gap starting from system size $n=4$, the LTI SDP performs significantly better than any of the other methods.
-This is true even if we compare $\Delta_{\text{LTI}}(n)$ with $\Delta_{\mathrm{Knabe}}(2n)$ and $\Delta_{\mathrm{GM}}(2n)$.
+This is true even if we compare $\delta_{\mathrm{LTI}}(n)$ with $\delta_{\mathrm{Knabe}}(2n)$ and $\delta_{\mathrm{GM}}(2n)$.
 Recall that the LTI SDP \cref{eq:primal_TI_Y} provides a lower bound on the gap of any periodic system of size $\geq 2n$.
-Our results for the AKLT model show that the LTI SDP gets very close to this optimal value: for $n=6$ we have $\Delta_{\text{PBC}}(12) - \Delta_{\text{LTI}}(6) = 0.00036$.
+Our results for the AKLT model show that the LTI SDP gets very close to this optimal value: for $n=6$ we have $\Delta_{\text{PBC}}(12) - \delta_{\text{LTI}}(6) = 0.00036$.